johari-Frias/Amazon-Global-Sales-Analytics/README.md

 **KPIs Tracked:** Late Delivery Rate, Avg.
 Delivery Days, On-Time %, Shipping Cost vs. Promise

-**Critical Insight:** Expedited shipping—the most expensive option—has the **highest late delivery rate (12–19%)**, with FBM Expedited in the US failing on nearly 1 in 5 orders.
+**Critical Insight:** Expedited shipping, the most expensive option, has the **highest late delivery rate (12–19%)**, with FBM Expedited in the US failing on nearly 1 in 5 orders.
 Meanwhile, FBA vs. FBM performance is nearly identical in standard tiers, contradicting conventional assumptions.
 UPS (8.75% late) and USPS (7.73%) are the worst-performing couriers.

 ---